shakebugs/shake-docs/docs/react/configuration-and-data/activity-history.md

 System events - also known as app lifecycle events - are tracked automatically and require no additional setup.

+### Screen changes

+Screen changes detection is currently not supported.

 ### Notifications

 On *iOS*, notifications are tracked automatically and require no additional setup.